 Inform your family and friends

 Tell the people who want to perform female circumcision on your daughter that you could be punished for this when you return to Belgium.
 A document called “passport STOP Female Circumcision” is available and has been translated into ten different languages to assist you.
-These translated “passports” can be downloaded from the website of Intact.
+These translated “passports” can be downloaded from the website of GAMS.

 For healthcare providers